top of page

 AppleFest Book Sale:

-We are always looking for more books for our Booksale fund raiser during Applefest.
+We are always looking for more books for our Booksale fundraiser during October's Applefest.
 So, stop in during office hours, or you can even leave them on the front porch by the door.

 bottom of page